harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

     * Be sure to use partition names appropriate your cluster.
 Several examples in this tutorial have partition names that are specific to the Harvard cluster, so be sure to change them.
     * The steps in the cactus-minigraph pipeline are not GPU compatible, so there are no GPU options in this pipeline.
     * **mem_mb is in MB** and **time is in minutes**.
-    * **If using the [snakemake-executor-plugin-cannon](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/cannon.html) specifically for the Harvard Cannon cluster, you can leave the `partition:` fields blank and one will be selected automatically based on the other resources requested!**
+    * **If using the [snakemake-executor-plugin-cannon :octicons-link-external-24:](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/cannon.html){:target="_blank"} specifically for the Harvard Cannon cluster, you can leave the `partition:` fields blank and one will be selected automatically based on the other resources requested!**

 You will have to determine the proper resource usage for your dataset.
 Generally, the larger the genomes, the more time and memory each job will need, and the more you will benefit from providing more CPUs.